 Pet Cargo Airline Restrictions

-News!
 Delta has launched a program called the Summer Live Animal Program.
 Read about their program for summer airline cargo transport for animals.
 United has a similiar program and holds and handles pets in air-conditioned areas and vehicles.
 Not all cities are included in these programs.

 Choose a flight that leaves after dark and arrives early in the morning before the runway begins to heat up.
 If you talk with the airline they will likely take your pet in cargo on such a flight although "technically" their embargo is in effect.
 Try more than one airline - some are more flexible with the rule than are others.
 Or use a different departure or arrival city where the weather may be cooler.
-You might have to drive 100 miles or more on departure or arrival to reach the airport but this can be a solution.
+You might have to drive 100 miles or more on departure or arrival to reach the airport, but this can be a solution when nothing else works.

-Cold Restriction: Pets cannot be accepted when the ground temperature is below 45 degrees Fahrenheit at any location on the itinerary UNLESS the pet has a veterinarian's statement of low temperature acclimation.
+Pets cannot be accepted when the ground temperature is below 45°F at any location on the itinerary unless the pet has a veterinarian's statement of low temperature acclimation.
 Not all airlines accept acclimation certificates, but it is certainly worth asking.
 Long-haired or thick-coated pets accustomed to cold temperatures would be appropriate for the certificate should your veteranian approve.

 The low temperature acclimation certificate form must include:

-When temperatures fall below 20 degrees Fahrenheit, pets may not be checked even with a statement of low temperature acclimation
+When temperatures fall below 20°F, pets may not be checked, even with a statement of low temperature acclimation.

-IATA certified pet crate for traveling with your pet
+Find IATA compliant pet crates for traveling with your pet.

 Need More Information?

 We have current and accurate information on traveling with your pet by air, sea or ground.
 Find more Pet Travel Information